George Crook: Later life

 Crook served in Omaha again as the Commander of the Department of the Platte from 1886 to 1888.
 While he was there, his portrait was painted by artist Herbert A. Collins.

+Crook was a Veteran Companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 6512.

+Crook was a charter member of the Illinois Society of the Sons of the American Revolution.
+He was elected as its first president on February 21, 1890 and died one month later.

-He spent his last years speaking out against the unjust treatment of his former Indian adversaries.
+Crook spent his last years speaking out against the unjust treatment of his former Indian adversaries.
 He died suddenly in Chicago in 1890 while serving as commander of the Military Division of the Missouri.
 Crook was originally buried in Oakland, Maryland.
 In 1890, Crook's remains were transported to Arlington National Cemetery, where he was reinterred on November 11.

 Red Cloud, a war chief of the Oglala Lakota (Sioux), said of Crook, "He, at least, never lied to us.
 His words gave us hope."